Smart-P4458/Discount-Strategy-What-If-Scenario-Analysis/README.md

-#Discount Strategy What-If Scenario Analysis Dashboard
+# Discount Strategy What-If Scenario Analysis Dashboard

 This project showcases a complete end-to-end data analytics solution built using Python, PostgreSQL, SQL, and Power BI.
 The workflow begins with raw dataset processing in Python, where the data is cleaned, structured, and prepared for analysis.
-The cleaned dataset is then stored in a queried using SQL before being connected to Power Bi for visualization.
+The cleaned dataset is then stored in a query using SQL before being connected to Power BI for visualization.
 The Power BI dashboard includes a dynamic what-if scenario analysis that allows users to simulate discount strategies and instantly evaluate their impact on revenue and profitability.
 Key Features:
 -	Python-based data cleaning and transformation